 Sugwekar had several prolific seasons for Maharashtra, but the one that perhaps brought him the closest to an India cap was 1996-97, when he made 927 runs in ten games at 71.30.
 "I was opening that season, and there was a vacancy for the opening slot [in the Indian side].
 This was around the West Indies tour in 1997, when Tendulkar was captain.
 But [Navjot] Sidhu got a chance to play.
 After that I thought there's no chance, because you can't have such a great season every year."

-The logic behind the MCA's move to get the inter-district invitational leagues underway was to take Maharashtra cricket to the grassroots, to the state's other districts that come under the association's purview.
+The logic behind the MCA's move to get the inter-district invitational leagues underway was to take Maharashtra cricket to the state's other districts that come under the association's purview.
 "Previously all the cricket that the Maharashtra boys played was Pune-centric.
 Now, most of the cricket is played at the district level.
 They have taken it to the grassroots but there are a lot of flaws in the system.
 I don't think we select the best guys, I don't think we select enough experienced guys to mix with the young talent in the team."

 That the power is shifting away from Pune is also evident in the make-up of the team.
 "If you consider 15 in a squad, seven to eight guys were from Pune, sometimes even ten.
 Now there are six or seven guys.
 But when I was playing, it was never like a talented guy from the districts was overlooked.
 You see Iqbal Siddiqui, Milind Kulkarni, Azim Khan, Prashant Rai, Ramesh Hazare, so many guys from the districts played for Maharashtra, for more than five years.
 The myth was that district boys were always neglected."